spatie/laravel-personal-data-export/README.md

 php artisan vendor:publish --provider="EventSauce\LaravelEventSauce\EventSauceServiceProvider" --tag="views"
 ```

-This will create a file under `views/vendor/laravel-personal-data-download/mail.blade.php` that you can customize.
+This will create a file under `views/vendor/laravel-personal-data-export/mail.blade.php` that you can customize.

 ## Usage

 ### Selecting personal data

 First, you'll have to prepare your user model.
-You should add a `selectPersonalData` function which accepts an instance of `Spatie\PersonalDataDownload\PersonalData`.
+You should add a `selectPersonalData` function which accepts an instance of `Spatie\PersonalDataExport\PersonalData`.

 ```php
 // in your user model